iBotPeaches/Apktool/index.md

  * Java 7 (JRE 1.7)
  * Basic knowledge of Android SDK, AAPT and smali

+## Sponsored By

+* [Sourcetoad](https://www.sourcetoad.com/cool-tools/apktool/) - helping with a weekly sponsorship for continued improvement and maintenance of the project.

 ## Install Instructions
  * Read [Install Docs]({{ site.github.url }}/install)